 14. Waterproof canvas shoes

 You don’t have to stash your canvas shoes in the closet this winter.
-Tutorial here.
+They’ll be waterproof and winter ready as long as you follow this easy tutorial.

 15. Make recycled sweater mittens